salaboy/from-monolith-to-k8s/workshop.md

 <img src="workshop-imgs/38-close-popup.png" alt="Cluster Details" width="700px">

-Well Done! you made it, now everything is setup for routing and fowarding events from our application, to Knative Eventing, to the Zeebe Cloud Events Router to Camunda Cloud.
+Well Done! you made it, now everything is setup for routing and fowarding events from our application, to Knative Eventing, to the Zeebe CloudEvents Router to Camunda Cloud.

 In order to see how this is actually working you can use **Camunda Operate**, a dashboard included inside **Camunda Cloud** which allows you to understand how these models are being executed, where things are at a giving time and to troubleshoot errors that might arise from your applications daily operations.